liviucotfas/ase-windows-applications-programming/03 - Collections.md

 - know how to implement a custom collection with the help of `IEnumerator<T>` and `IEnumerable<T>`

 ##  2. <a name='ArrayList'></a>ArrayList
+Similar data can often be handled more efficiently when stored and manipulated as a collection [MSDocs](https://docs.microsoft.com/en-us/dotnet/standard/collections/).
+You can find a guide for choosing the right type of collection at: https://docs.microsoft.com/en-us/dotnet/standard/collections/ .
+The document also discusses the algorithmic complexity of various operations.

 **Assignment**
 > :octocat: Sample code available – Check the “StandardCollections” Sample